Last updated by Sascha Brockel on 13 December 2022

 Sascha Brockel · 7.
 October 2022 at 15:29

-You must add the following to the "environment:": TZ=Europe/Berlin
+You have to add the following to the "environment:": TZ=Europe/Berlin

 So then like this: